MentorMate/node-project-cli/README.md

     unwanted secrets/keys committed
   - Pre-push hook - this hook is just a placeholder.
 For now no action will happen here, but you can configure it by your needs

-- Containerization with Docker - this option will create a GitHub workflow file for building a Docker images of your application.
-You can extend this workflow or just use this step in another workflow for testing/releasing/etc...
+- Containerization with Docker - this option will create a Dockerfile file for building Docker images of your application.

 ### Testing